Without my permission, I suddenly turned into a spurned lover.

 Five years of Jerry Springer-caliber trashiness and cops called by neighbors and passersby, and the whole time you shook your head but remained friends with both of us.
 After all, it wasn’t like he was evil incarnate, or even a 24/7 jerk.
 In fact, when he wasn’t being monstrous, he was exceptionally charming and giving.
 No, not in a Jeffrey Dahmer way, although probably in a classic abuser way.

 It also wasn’t like I was stupid or branded with the word “victim.”
-Really, if we’re to be honest, it wasn’t like my soul was angel-kissed and impervious to its own moments of monstrousness.
+Really, if we’re to be honest, it wasn’t like my soul was angel-kissed and impervious to its own unproud moments.
 We humans, especially people as close as lovers, are flawed by definition, each with varying degrees of issues and trauma to work through.

 You know how lightly we allude to our ignorance of “what happens behind closed doors”?
 My theory is, we’re casual about “closed doors” because at some point, we’ve all been caught in an indoor storm of pressure and unbridled emotion.
 I’ve gleaned or outright witnessed at least as much “crazy” as sane in the majority of people I’ve met, and I’ve come across individuals from every walk of life and moral fortitude.